garretthagen21/PiFi/docs/wpa_pyfi_command.rst

 .. code-block:: sh

-    # pifi connect --ad-hoc SomeNet
+    # wpa_pyfi connect --ad-hoc SomeNet
     passkey>

 The ``--ad-hoc`` or ``-a`` option allows us to connect to a network that we haven't configured before.
-The pifi asks you for a passkey if the network is protected and then it will connect.
+The wpa_pyfi asks you for a passkey if the network is protected and then it will connect.

 If you want to actually save the configuration instead of just connecting once, you can use the ``add`` command.

 .. code-block:: sh

-    # pifi add some SomeNet
+    # wpa_pyfi add some SomeNet
     passkey>

 ``some`` here is a nickname for the network you can use when you want to connect to the network again.